alleyinteractive/wp-alleyvate/README.md

 ## Features

+### Disable Comments

+This feature disables WordPress comments entirely, including the ability to post, view, edit, list, count, modify settings for, or access URLs that are related to comments completely.
+Its handle is `disable_comments`.

+### Disable Trackbacks

+This feature disables WordPress from sending or receiving trackbacks or pingbacks.
+Its handle is `disable_trackbacks`.

 ### Short-Circuit Redirect Guessing

 This feature stops WordPress from attempting to guess a redirect URL for a 404 request.
 Its handle is `redirect_guess_shortcircuit`.